Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'Cancel' and resource 'ongoing trace execution for a project', clearly distinguishing this tool from sibling tools like openl_start_trace which initiates traces.
-It succinctly conveys the tool's primary function.
+The description uses a clear verb 'Cancel' and specific resource 'ongoing trace execution for a project', which effectively conveys the tool's purpose.
+However, it does not explicitly differentiate from sibling tools like openl_start_trace or openl_export_trace, though the name itself is distinct enough.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.